Pastor arrested for planning his kidnap to demand ransom from church

-A pastor, Richard Onyekachukwu, has been arrested for allegedly faking his kidnap.
+A pastor, Richard Onyekachukwu, has been arrested for allegedly faking his kidnapping.

 Onyekachukwu, who was arrested by the Force Intelligence Response Team, led by Abba Kyari, was reported missing on June 16, 2021, by his brother, identified as Prosper.